Verizon promises Allen Myers $35 in monthly discounts on his bill, and he has it in writing. So why isn’t it honoring its agreement?

 You really needed an email from Verizon, either giving you a thumbs-up or thumbs-down on the discounts.
 Even if you had written instructions to pay only part of your bill, I wouldn’t have done it.
 Always pay the full bill.
 The time to negotiate a lower bill is before you pay, not afterwards.
 (Here is our ultimate guide on resolving your consumer problem.)

 I publish a list of executive Verizon contacts on my site.
 They might have been helpful to you.

 Bottom line?
 Don’t give your business to a company that keeps stringing you along with empty promises.
 Verizon should have either given you the discount, or you should have cut your losses.

-I contacted the company on your behalf.
+My advocacy team and I contacted the company on your behalf.
 In response, a Verizon representative called you, explaining that a change in your order voided your previous discounts.
 In other words, you were applying an old contract to a new agreement, according to the company.
 That still doesn’t explain why Verizon continued to deduct $35 from your bill every time you phoned.

 A day later, you received another call from Verizon.
 It turns out your discount was valid after all.
 You’ll be receiving $35 off your bill through next year, as agreed.